 Note: Earlier this month, Saveur magazine published my short piece about nocino, the Italian liqueur made from underipe or "green" walnuts.
 Here's the back story:

 It is June 24, 2006, in Umbria and Giancarlo Giubilaro has invited me to help make nocino, the green-walnut infused liqueur that is traditionally made in Italy at the beginning of the Feast of St. John the Baptiste.
-I am staying at the Civitelli Ranieri Center where my husband David Lehman and several other artists, writers, and composers from around the world are enjoying six blissful weeks of free time while cosseted in this fifteenth century hilltop castle.
-As David’s wife, I am welcome to stay for two weeks.
+I am staying at the Civitelli Ranieri Center where my husband, the poet David Lehman, and several other artists, writers, and composers from around the world are enjoying six blissful weeks of free time while cosseted in this fifteenth century hilltop castle.
+As David’s wife, I am welcome to stay for three weeks.

 The nearest village is Umbertide, the nearest town, Perugia.
 During outings to Perugia, and Assissi, Gubio and Bevagna, I'm reminded of writer Kate Simon's observation that the high hill towns of Umbria "dare one to invade their secret places — virgin princesses sequestered in towers."

 To say it is paradise would overstate the case but not by much.
 Fig and cherry trees line the gravel path near our apartment just outside the castle walls.
 We have more living space here than we do at home in New York City.
 David has already appropriated the lone hammock that hangs between two trees near the painters’ studios for his afternoon reading and nap.
 It's only later that we discover that the hammock is part of an art instillation made by a previous visiting artist.